2019 IPEG Abstract Submission Information:

 - Single Site and/or NOTES

 All abstract submissions MUST be submitted online.
-Authors may indicate their preference for presentation format on the submission form; the Program Committee will consider your preference.
-However, the final decision will rest with the Program Committee.
+Authors may indicate their preference for presentation format on the submission form; the Program Committee will consider your preference, however, the final decision will rest with the Program Committee.
 Videos should focus on new aspects concerning operations, techniques and tricks.
 Submitted videos are for review only and will not be returned to the author.
-If your video is accepted for presentation, you will be required to bring a final copy of your video with you to the meeting.
+If your video is accepted for presentation, you will be required to bring a final copy of your video with you to the meeting and you may be asked to edit your video to fit a shorter presentation time limit.
 Video authors are encouraged to submit their videos to Videoscopy (http://www.videoscopy.com), the official video journal of IPEG.
 All Abstracts must be submitted in English.

 We encourage everyone to submit an abstract, whether or not you are a member of IPEG.